 The strings are of premium quality so they won’t scratch your fingers.
 The fretboard is also in good length.
 The tuners are made of good so they’ll be softer to hold and gold tuners always look rather attractive, if I say so myself.

-The Alhambra 5P is a great guitar…provided you are a beginner or an intermediate player.
-It won’t do you any use as a professional player.
+The Alhambra 5P is a great guitar and I have provided you complete Alhambra 5P Classical Guitar Review above in the post.
+If you are a beginner or an intermediate player then you can use it as a professional player.
 Even though the quality of the craftsmanship and material is impeccable, it still fails to deliver its best sound.

 This can definitely be that guitar that serves to guide you and set you on the journey of guitar playing, but other than that, it’s not significantly impactful.
 If you allow a little room in your budget and go for a better guitar, that’ll be a better choice for you but if you really like the look and feel of this guitar and are ready to accept its cons, then don’t listen to anyone and just buy it.